-University of London is offering masters scholarship for lower and middle income countries students to start their studies in March, 2017.
+The university of London is offering masters scholarship for lower and middle-income countries students to start their studies in March 2017.
 Up to two prestigious scholarships are available to pursue MA in Refugee Protection and Forced Migration Studies.
-Scholarship covers the ‘whole fee’ for the programme, comprising two Core Module fees, four Elective Module fees, and the two Dissertation modules fees.
+The scholarship covers the ‘whole fee’ for the programme, comprising two Core Module fees, four Elective Module fees, and the two Dissertation modules fees.
 The application deadline is 16 January 2017.

-Undergraduate Scholarships for African and Asian Countries at University of Leicester in UK, 2017
+Undergraduate Scholarships for African and Asian Countries at the University of Leicester in UK, 2017

 The University of Leicester is offering scholarships for the students of Asia and Africa for September 2017 intake.
-These scholarships are awarded for pursuing undergraduate program at the department of College of Science and Engineering.
-Successful applicant will receive tuition fee discount of 22% – or 28%.
+These scholarships are awarded for pursuing an undergraduate program at the department of College of Science and Engineering.
+The successful applicant will receive tuition fee discount of 22% – or 28%.
 The normal closing date for application to reach the UCAS office is 15th January 2017.

 Mathematics Research Fellowships for Bhutanese Students